exploratum/image_repo_be/README.md

 ### Example Response
 - 200 - OK
-- {"message": "image was successfully deleted"}
+- {"message": "all requested deletions have been completed"}
 or
 - 207 - Multi-Status
 - {